Free forever · No card · No trial

 Email opens, in real time.

 The second the customer opens your estimate or invoice email, you get a notification.
-No more "did they get it?" texts at 9pm because you couldn’t see whether the bid even landed.
+No more “did they get it?” texts at 9pm because you couldn’t see whether the bid even landed.
+Square shows you sent-and-paid; we show you opened, the moment it happens.

 Page views, with timestamps.